 The specific focus of An Garda Síochána is on the investigation of alleged offences and whether a crime has been committed.

 Concerned About A Child's Welfare And Protection?

-If you are a member of the public and you have any concerns about the welfare of a child you should contact the Health Service Executive Child Protection Social Work Services.
+If you are a member of the public and you have any concerns about the welfare of a child you should contact the Child and Family Agency Child Protection Social Work Services.